 A PPC ad’s effectiveness depends on numerous things.
 Some of them include the keywords used, the landing page, and the ad copy.
 If these—as well as other basic criteria—are satisfied, PPC can be highly effective for any business that sells services or products online.

 How much is pay per click?

 The typical rate of running a PPC ad is $1 to $2 per click.
 For some industries, the rates go as low as a few cents per click.
 The higher the competition for the keyword that triggers the ad, the higher the cost.
 Highly competitive fields, such as law and real estate, can cost a business an arm and a leg for every ad click.

 What percentage of clicks do PPC ads get?

 The average click-through rate for Facebook ads is somewhere around 0.1%, give or take.
 Google is doing significantly better, with a CTR of 0.4%.
-Even though the percentages seem low, the number of people who see the ad determines the success of the ad campaign.
+Even though the percentages seem low, the number of people who see the ad determines the ad campaign’s success.

 What is a good ROI for Google AdWords?

-Any business that expects a quick return on their investment in PPC will likely be disappointed.
-The revenue highly depends on the time of year, what audience is targeted, and how effective their own website is, as well as factors related to the economy of shoppers.
-A gross margin that ranges between 50% and 100% of the invested funds can be considered a good ROI for Google Ads.
+Any business that expects a quick return on its investment in PPC will likely be disappointed.
+The revenue highly depends on the time of year, what audience is targeted, how effective their own website is, and factors related to shoppers’ economy.
+A gross margin ranging between 50–100% of the invested funds can be considered a good ROI for Google Ads.

 How much do PPC ads pay?

-When PPC ad implementation is conducted properly, using the best advertisers available, statistics show that businesses double their investment.
+When PPC ad implementation is conducted accordingly, statistics show that businesses double their investment using the best advertisers available.
 We mentioned that $120,000 was the average yearly investment amount, and that amount can bring $240,000 in new business.